What Do Chemical Plant or System Operator Do?

 The states with the most job growth for Chemical Plant or System Operator are South Dakota, North Dakota, and Arizona.
 Watch out if you plan on working in Kentucky, California, or South Carolina.
 These states have the worst job growth for this type of profession.

-Chemical Plant or System Operator Average Salary
+Salary for a Chemical Plant or System Operator

-The salary for Chemical Plant and System Operators ranges between about $34,830 and $88,630 a year.
+Chemical Plant and System Operators make between $34,830 and $88,630 a year.

 Chemical Plant and System Operators who work in Wyoming, Texas, or Alabama, make the highest salaries.